solie75/Obsidian/STUDY/English/Word/Computer_Science_Term.md

 **Coprocessor** : an extra processor in a computer that is designed to perform specialized tasks (such as mathematical calculations)

 **Operation** : an action that is carried out to accomplish.

+**Fixed statement** : The Fixed statement prevents the garbage collector from relocating a moveable variable and declares a pointer to that variable.
+The address of a fixed, or pinned, variable doesn't change during execution of the statement.

+**Atomic** : Generally, you can summarize atomic as "one at a time".
+For example, when accessing or mutating a property is atomic, it means that only one read or write operation can be performed at a time. if you have a program that reads a property atomically, this means that the property cannot change during this read operation.